Georgios Magiras

-Georgios Simos or Charalampous (Γιώργος Σίμος ή Χαραλάμπους; 1919 – 12 February 1994), commonly known as "Magiras" (Which ment "Cooker", a nickname that followed him throughout his career, on the occasion of the fact that his grandfather maintained a cooking restaurant in Naxos), was a Greek professional footballer who played as a midfielder for AEK Athens and a manager.
+Georgios Simos or Charalampous (Γιώργος Σίμος ή Χαραλάμπους; 1919 – 12 February 1994), commonly known as "Magiras" (which meant "Cook" in Greek), was a Greek professional footballer who played as a midfielder for AEK Athens and a later manager.
+Throughout his career he was known by his nickname that came, due to his grandfather owining a cooking restaurant in Naxos.

+Early life

+Magiras was born in 1919 at Urla of Smyrna.
+He migrated with his family at Nea Ionia of Athens in 1922, during the Asia Minor Diaster.
+He started playing football in the academies of Eleftheroupoli in 1931 and in 1933 he joined AEK Athens at the age of 14.
+In the first years, he was a member of their academies and their reserve team, with teammates such as Kleanthis Maropoulos and Tryfon Tzanetis, with whom he later coexisted in the first team.

 Club career

-Mageiras started football in 1931 from Eleftheroupoli and in 1933 he joined AEK Athens, at the age of 14 and in the first years, was a member of their academies, with teammates such as Kleanthis Maropoulos and Tryfon Tzanetis, with whom he later coexisted in the first team.
-He was part of the club that won the Panhellenic Championship and Greek Cup in 1939.
-Mageiras retired from football in 1949 after a serious injury in the Cup final against Panathinaikos on 19 June.
+In 1937 Magiras was promoted to the first team and quickly established himself as a regular.
+He was part of the club that won the Panhellenic Championship and Greek Cup in 1939, making them the first Greek club to ever win the domestic double.
+The following season he won the second consecutive championship with AEK.
+He stayed at AEK despite the events of the World War II.
+In 1949 Magiras retired from football after a serious injury in the Cup final against Panathinaikos on 19 June.
 With the "yellow-blacks" he won 2 Panhellenic Championships and 2 Greek Cups.